 We utilized a combination of approaches to estimate the fair value of our assets including the discounted cash flow approach, comparable company method and the cost approach, whereby certain property and equipment was adjusted for recent purchases of similar items, economic and functional obsolescence, location, normal useful lives and capacity (if applicable).
-We performed our fourth quarter of 2019 and first quarter of 2020 quantitative analysis using a weighted-average cost of capital of 10.0% and 18.0%, respectively, which is based on significant inputs not observable in the market, and thus represents a Level 3 measurement within the fair value hierarchy.
+We performed our first quarter of 2020 quantitative analysis using a weighted-average cost of capital of 18.0%, which was based on significant inputs not observable in the market, and thus represents a Level 3 measurement within the fair value hierarchy.